arthurEpfl/disco_proposed_change/README.md

 # Local Prototypical Federated Learning Scheme

 Same instructions as for the antibiogo_localwork repository.
+Also need to run npm install in disco/.

 # DISCO repository import
 The Disco repository is added as a submodule due to technical reasons (errors when using DISCO as a module in the npm register).